HarperFast/grafana-datasource/README.md

-When you create a new Grafana datasource with this plugin, you'll need to give it the full URL (including port) to your HarperDB Operations API endpoint.
+When you create a new Grafana datasource with this plugin, you'll need to give it the full URL (including port) to your Harper Operations API endpoint.

-Then you'll need to give Grafana the username and password you'd like to use to access your HarperDB instance.
+Then you'll need to give Grafana the username and password you'd like to use to access your Harper instance.

 ## Development